department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/Findings and recommendations.md

 > _Quote: "Finish this order later" link is confusing for this step._
 > _Quote: I thought I would start ordering at this point. (because he expected this information to be accurate and shouldn't need to change._

 On the verify address page, all participants knew the meanings of permanent and temporary addresses.
 They associate permanent addresses with "what VA has on file", "residence", and "where I live", and they would add temporary addresses if they are "on vacation" or "visit family somewhere".
-However, some participants (5 out of 9) showed confusion when they realized that they needed to fill in or edit permanent addresse.
+However, some participants (5 out of 9) showed confusion when they realized that they needed to fill in or edit their permanent address.

+> _Quote: VA has my address on file, so no need to edit.
+If I need to change it, I will add it to a temporary address."_
+> _Quote: I assumed everything is filled out."_

+> _Quote: (One participant pointed to the instruction (see screenshot below)), they should highlight changing the permanent address here only change for this order._
 <img width="349" alt="Screenshot 2024-03-20 at 4 46 10 PM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/65574620/b1c9f0aa-888d-42b6-83ba-a39c2ecc05d5">

+**Usability issues:**
+This might be a usability issue for staging accounts only.
+When participants add an address to the temporary address box and select it to continue, the form won't allow them to continue unless the permanent address is completed and filled out.

 ## Additional Insights